albertum1/US_Births_2018/README.md

 ## Introduction
 For this dataset, 'DBWT'(Birth Weight) will be my target variable.
 A baby's weight can be used as proxy to determine a baby's health.
 Skinny babies can sometimes be alarming and make parents feel vulnerable.
 I am for healthy babies.
 I'll be using linear regression to find a best-fit line and break down it's coefficients to analyze what's important.
 ## Files on this Repo
-'US_Birth_Columns': description of columns and what each value means 'Final.ipynb': Lengthy notebook describing my work
+'US_Birth_Columns': description of columns and what each value means<br>
+'Final.ipynb': Lengthy notebook describing my work